 - a.
-Personal Care Products: The Food Trust reserves limited placements for vendors of personal care and wellness products at Farmers Markets.
+Personal Care Products: The Food Trust may offer limited placements for vendors of personal care and wellness products at Farmers Markets.
 Priority will be given to small businesses and start-up businesses that are based in Philadelphia and Farmers Market communities.
-In order to protect the health of our communities, The Food Trust does not allow the sale of medicinal products that make health claims. - b.
-Craft Products: The Food Trust reserves limited placements for vendors of craft products at Farmers Markets during special opportunities and events.
+In order to protect the health of our communities, The Food Trust does not allow the sale of medicinal products or allow vendors to make health claims. - b.
+Craft Products: The Food Trust may offer limited placements for vendors of craft products at Farmers Markets during special opportunities and events.
 Priority will be given to small businesses and start-up businesses that are based in the Farmers Market community. - c.
 Promotional Merchandise: Vendors may sell their own shopping or grocery bags, T-Shirts or other promotional merchandise without prior approval from The Food Trust.